AK3847/AK3847/README.md

 </p>

 - A big nerd about Machine Learning & GenerativeAI.
-- Love web design & animation.
+- Love GPUs and fine-tuning models on them.
-- Sometimes do low-level programming.
+- Sometimes I do low-level programming.
 - Things I would not stop talking about: Tech, Anime, Movies & Philosophy.

 ## <img src="https://imgur.com/zsKVlgX.gif" width="40" height="40"> More about me...